 Looking north at modern Upper Water Street

-Buses replaced wood buildings.
-Front triangle common land with granite horse trough.
+Buses replaced wood buildings fronts triangle common land with granite horse trough.
 I remember O'Leary and Lea fish wholesalers where I saw fishermen use block & tackle to get a large halibut up on the wharf.
 I worked next wood wharf office north,Imperial Oil Ltd. back of Atlas Tire and barrelled products streetfront warehouses (new grey bldg. and white vehicle) supplied by the Dartmouth refinery's wood-hull lighter, S.S.Shatford (not a steamship, named for S.S.Shatford who sold his N.S. oil business to I.O.L.,).
 Part of the dark brick and stone I.O.L.
 Mkt.
 Div.
 Mgr.W.W.Shatford. (behind small tree on the left streetside) became a new building's lower facade with Imperial Oil Limited carved over the door.
-Also I'm missing the pawn shops, Scotia Feed warehouse, and the Harbour Tavern (no women allowed) where the only food offered was dried, salted smoked herring or pickled eggs.
-A quarter would buy two small glasses of beer (11¢ ea.); give 25¢, change was waiter's tip.
+Also I'm missing the pawn shops, Scotia Feed warehouse, and the Harbour Tavern (no women allowed) where the only food offered was dried, salted smoked herring and pickled eggs.
+Would buy two small glasses of beer (11¢ ea.); give 25¢, change was waiter's tip.

 This photo is marked as: Safe.